AndrewAGuy/vascular-networks/README.md

 If you need to do design work below this length scale, you'll probably want to work in subregions to generate microvasculature.

 This package is currently in pre-release so APIs should not be considered stable: if you build on top of this, fix your version number!
-Development is directly onto the `develop` branch, there are no guarantees that this will even build at a point in time.
+Development is directly onto the `develop` branch with the exception of major rewrites, there are no guarantees that this will even build at a point in time.
 Releases to NuGet will occur on a vibes-based schedule.
 During Version 0.X, the minor version number will indicate breaking changes.